We're investigating ways to use biological catalysts in industrial processes to reduce waste, energy use and process costs.

 Improved industrial sustainability for a healthier planet

-Improved industrial sustainability has become a global concern over the last few decades, with a clear need for less reliance on petrochemical feedstocks, reduced energy requirements and the reduction or elimination of waste.
+Improved industrial sustainability has become a global concern over the past few decades, with a clear need for less reliance on petrochemical feedstocks, reduced energy requirements and the reduction or elimination of waste.
 Biocatalytic processes provide an excellent solution to many of these issues through harnessing the natural efficiency and selectivity of enzymes.